 My first title for this piece was “Mike Ditka is a clueless asshole.”

-My third title for this piece was “Just how fucking slow and idiotic are you, Mike Ditka?”
+My second title for this piece was “Just how fucking slow and idiotic are you, Mike Ditka?”

-My fourth title was: “Iron Mike is Dumb as Shit.”
+My third title was: “Iron Mike is Dumb as Shit.”

 I settled on something a little less incendiary.
 Why?
 Because I don’t hate Mike Ditka.
 I certainly don’t like Mike Ditka, but I’m not a fan of jumping into the river of malice that seems to happen when people disagree with you.
 Because then I would be Mike Ditka.